Bhootu

 Bhootu is an Indian Bengali language children's comedy-drama television series that aired on Zee Bangla.
 The series revolves around a friendly girl ghost named Bhootu, who always tries to help others, often causing light mischief and mayhem in the process.
 The show was rebooted in Hindi with same name as Bhutu for Zee TV and premiered on 21 August 2017.

+Zee Bangla brought back Bhootu but in an animated version for every Sunday from 12 November 2017 to 29 May 2022.